Čedomir Jovanović: 2008 presidential campaign

 Jovanović was a candidate in the 2008 Serbian Presidential elections held in January.
 He was running under the slogan "Život je zakon!" (eng.
-"Life Rules") while emphasizing his determination to bring down every person inside or outside the Serbian government who "oppose the idea of providing a better life for the people of Serbia".
+"Life Rules") while emphasising his determination to bring down every person inside or outside the Serbian government who "oppose the idea of providing a better life for the people of Serbia".
 Once again, Jovanović has directly accused Miroslav Mišković, a Serbian tycoon, of being one of the most responsible persons for the underdevelopment of Serbia in the recent years.

 He finished fifth with 5.34% of the total votes, well behind Boris Tadić and Tomislav Nikolić who went into the second round runoff.
 Ahead of the second round vote, despite expectations from some circles, Jovanović decided not to throw his support behind Tadić, opting instead to stay neutral.
 Tadić ended up winning the election regardless.

 2012 presidential campaign

 For the second presidential election in a row, Jovanović was a candidate in the 2012 presidential elections in Serbia, held in May that year.
 His campaign included an internationally televised debate with President of Republika Srpska Milorad Dodik.
 In the debate, Jovanović defended a previous statement he made saying that "Republika Srpska was founded on genocide and ethnic cleansing", referring particularly to the Srebrenica massacre.
 The debate exceeded its allotted time on television as the moderator failed to control the dialogue.

 Jovanović finished in sixth overall in the 2012 presidential election, recording 5.03% of the national vote.